CTSRD-CHERI/RVBS/readme.md

 - `PRINT_ABI_REG_NAME` can be used to use ABI names for registers instead of their index
 - `XLEN` can be used to specify the XLEN to build with (only 32 and 64 are currently supported)
 - `PMP` can be used to enable the Physical Memory Protection unit
+- `RVM` can be used to enable the *M* integer multiply/divide instructions extention
 - `RVC` can be used to enable the *C* compressed instructions extention

 For example, to build a 64-bit simulator with support for compressed instructions and 32KB of memory, you can run: